al-haras/ssl_cert_alerting/README.md

 This is built using Python 3.7 and `requirements.txt` has the packages needed to be installed via pip (`pip install -r requirements.txt`)

 ### Configuration
+`config_template.py` needs to be modified and changed to `config.py`.
 This requires you to specify information to authenticate to your SMTP server and where it is supposed to send messages to.
-Additionally you will need to specify similar parameters in the Slack component.
+Additionally you will need to specify similar parameters for the Slack functions.

 ### Running the tool
 The tool was essentially designed to run once per day.
 It should be able to be implemented anywhere you want it (cron, docker, etc).
+A Dockerfile is included to deploy to a container.

 ### Future Plans
-- Containerization
+- ?
-- Possibly implement REST API for certs.json